 Prices below are general estimates and may change to reflect nuances of each chair after a close inspection in the shop.
 We offer classes and sell caning books for industrious folks on a budget or with multiple chairs needing repair.
-Read miscellaneous information at the bottom of the page for additional fees that you may incur.
+See our policies & procedure page for information on additional fees that you may incur.

 How do I know if my chair is natural or fiber rush?
 Turn the chair over.
 Is the rush cord of uniform size and the same on the top and bottom?
 It’s paper rush.
 Often rush breaks are clean cut and do not shed grassy fibers.
-Cats often like to sharpen their claws on this type of chair!
-See below for natural rush indicators.
+Cats often like to sharpen their claws on this type of chair! $150-$180 for seat repairs.

 Generally $200 for a 17 inch chair.